 The Instructor will break the class up into small groups to teach the safety/orientation class so no more than 5 or 6 classes are taught.
 For this exercise, candidates will start off teaching the class assuming that all of the equipment has been handed out.
 The rest of the group will be the students.
 After each candidate or group completes their safety/orientation class through the pulling of the arrows, the class will evaluate and discuss their presentation.
-The class should use the Oreo technique when evaluating the presentations.
 It is important at this time to note candidates' control of the group, handling situations as they arise.
 For fun, the group that is shooting may be assigned to act in one of the following manners: